Squiddymabob/personal-website/content/greetings.md

 ## I'm
 #### I'm a full-stack developer based in Winchester, England.
-I use my love for art in my role as a developer by focusing on UI design and improving user experience.
+I use my love for art in my role by focusing on UI design and improving user experience.